ste2425/PSP-Bluetooth-Dongle/README.md

 ### [0x04] Enable New Connections Command

 Enable pairing for new controllers.
-If enabled the dongle will autmatically connect to any controllers in pairing mode.
+If enabled the module will autmatically connect to any controllers in pairing mode.
 Upto `four` controllers can be connected at once.

 **Request bytes** : None.